kingston-hackSpace/SonicPi/README.md

 # SonicPi

-**Sonic Pi** is an open source programming environment originally designed to explore and teach programming concepts within schools through the process of creating new sounds.

-It is also widely used by hobbyists, musicians, and educators for live coding performances, music composition, sound experimentation, and learning programming in a fun, interactive way.
+**Sonic Pi** is an open source programming environment designed to explore programming through creating sounds.
+It is widely used by hobbyists, musicians, and educators for live coding performances, music composition and sound experimentation.

 Visit [sonic-pi.net](https://sonic-pi.net/)

 ----
 # First steps:

-- Turn on your Raspberry Pi, which should be connected to the internet.
+- Turn on your Raspberry Pi and make sure it’s connected to the internet.

 - Open the terminal and type: